-The piezometer data show groundwater levels have remained relatively steady over the monitoring period.
-Bh1a, which is a shallow piezometer, was dry during this monitoring period and should be checked as equipment may be damaged and requires attention to determine whether it can be repaired.
-This borehole had shown steady groundwater levels near the historical low after mistakenly being covered with tarmac during an earlier monitoring period (CH2M, 2016c).
-Meanwhile, deeper piezometer BH1b shows steady groundwater levels during this monitoring period, having been dry in the previous two monitoring periods.
-Readings for piezometer BH3a and BH3b shows groundwater levels have decreased and increased slightly, respectively, with BH3a near the historical low.
+The piezometer data show groundwater levels have remained relatively steady or fallen over the monitoring period.
+Borehole Bh1a groundwater levels have risen slightly yet remain near the historical low after mistakenly being covered with tarmac during an earlier monitoring period (CH2M, 2016c).
+Meanwhile, deeper piezometer BH1b shows steady groundwater levels during this monitoring period.
+Readings for piezometer BH3a shows groundwater levels have decreased near the historical low.
+Bh3b, which is a deep piezometer, was dry during this monitoring period and should be checked as equipment may be damaged and requires attention to determine whether it can be repaired.